fwUniGit/Decision-Transformers-For-JSSP/NeuroLSDecisionTransformer/README.md

 ### Important NLS files with additional changes made for NLSDT ###
 **<u>_lib/env/jssp_env.py_:</u>**

-Gym environment to solve Job Shop Scheduling Problems based on Local Search (LS).
+Gym environment to solve Job Shop Scheduling Problems based on Local Search.
 Here it was necessary to add the following to the observation:
 <ul>
 <li>'instance_lower_bound'</li>